instabot42/auto-fund/readme.md

 ### Other Settings

 *interval* Determines how often the bot will attempt to adjust your funding.
 It defaults to once a minute.
+Set this to zero, and the bot will attempt to adjust your funding once, then exit.
 The number is in milliseconds.

 *minImprovement* How much better should the funding rate be before the bot will bother trying to make a change.
+The bot will query your most expensive in-use funding rate and subtract this value from it, to get a target rate.
+It will then look for available funding at a rate lower than this target value.

+*minBorrowSize* What is the smallest amount the bot is allowed to ask for when looking to change some funding.
+This is in units of the funding currency in use and defaults to 150.

 ### Running the bot